Written summary: Jordan Peterson’s philisophy distilled down to its five most valuable points

 5- Minimise your persona, cultivate your essence and live in its closest possible proximity

 Of all points, this one is probably the hardest to actually put into practice.
 After all, what is your persona?
-How do you recognise it?
+How does one recognise it?
 How far does it reach and where is the line between your persona and essence, if that line even exists at all?
 And even harder: what in the world is your essence?
 Let’s just say we know a guy who took it almost 30 years and a hard reset of his life to figure it out for himself.

 Your persona is the person, the self-image that you’ve constructed to present your psyche in an integrated and acceptable way to the outside world, and if you’re in bad luck, to yourself.
 Of course, a persona is necessary to a certain degree, but it gets problematic when it makes up too large a part of your psyche, after which you’ll no longer be able to distinguish between your persona and who you actually are.